SetVenue Cookie Policy

 8. Updates to This Policy

-We will update this Policy whenever we add, remove, or materially change a cookie.
+We will update this Policy whenever we add, remove, or materially change a cookie — and we commit to transparent disclosure of any materially new browser-side storage or processing mechanism (localStorage, server-side measurement, or similar), whether or not a cookie is the mechanism.
 Material updates will be reflected by:

 - a refreshed "Effective date" at the top of this Policy;